 The first steps on your tenant vacating checklist are always to gather whatever information you have and make sure you have clear communication with your tenant.
 Before they move out it’s technically still their living space and their home to be clear with them when you would like to come in and out of the property and that you will be inspecting the entire premise.
 Keeping everything in writing is important!

 Turn on all the appliances to make sure they work and that the tenant hasn’t caused any long-term damage.
 If an appliance is broken they should have notified you about it before moving out.
 Depending on the appliance and the damage a portion of the repair cost can be withheld from their security deposit.
-You should go through the inspection with the tenant so that they are aware of the discovered damage and so you can get more information about the cause etc.
+You should go through the inspection with the tenant so that they are aware of the discovered damage and so you can get more information about the cause.

-Pro Tip: If the apartment is furnished, pull back armoires, bed frames and anything that rests against the wall to look for marks and dents in the wall.
+Pro Tip: If the apartment is furnished, pull back dressers, bed frames and anything that rests against the wall to look for marks and dents in the wall.
 You will always need to paint the apartment over between tenants but don’t let dents and holes in the wall go unnoticed!

 Every tenant vacating checklist will cover the above essentials but in a luxury apartment, you will have more to cover and more high-quality furnishings.
 If your apartment has a walk-in closet this is a great attractive feature for the next tenant.
 Don’t overlook closet space as a place where the previous tenant could have caused damage!
 Missing hanging racks and dents in the floor don’t scream luxury and you will have to spend money to clean things up.